 The 1424 Bistro offers a cozy, intimate vibe with French-inspired dishes and classic bistro fare.
 It’s perfect if you want something a bit more refined after a day at Magnolia Market.

 I always enjoy their charcuterie plates and the duck confit.
-Their wine selection is well-curated, pairing nicely with the menu.
+The wine list is thoughtfully selected, offering pairings that complement the menu beautifully.
 The quiet ambiance makes it ideal for a relaxed, slower meal with friends or family.

 Moroso Wood Fired Pizzeria